RS232 Sniffer - Software and Hardware Solution

-From time to time we need to monitor activities of our serial ports, say, developers might have to sniff rs232 port to code an application or create a driver for a serial device.
-Windows OS, however, does not have built-in RS232 monitor so you cannot really watch the data flow in and out of the port unless you employ one of these methods:
+From time to time we need to monitor activities of our serial ports, say, developers might have to sniff RS232 or RS485 port to code an application or create a driver for a serial device.
+Windows OS, however, does not have built-in COM monitor so you cannot really watch the data flow in and out of the port unless you employ one of these methods:

-- Use RS232 sniffer software, this would be the easiest solution to the problem.
+- Use COM Port Sniffer utility, this would be the easiest solution to the problem.
 Special applications are designed to listen to activities at both ends of the communication and display the data on a screen or record it on a disk.